 Use In Specific Populations

 In embryo fetal developmental toxicology studies, pregnant rats and rabbits received prasugrel at maternally toxic oral doses equivalent to more than 40 times the human exposure.
-A slight decrease in pup body weight was observed; but, there were no structural malformations in either species.
-In prenatal and postnatal rat studies, maternal treatment with prasugrel had no effect on the behavioral or reproductive development of the offspring at doses greater than 150 times the human exposure [see Nonclinical Toxicology].
+A slight decrease in fetal body weight was observed; but, there were no structural malformations in either species.
+In prenatal and postnatal rat studies, maternal treatment with prasugrel had no effect on the behavioral or reproductive development of the offspring at doses greater than 150 times the human exposure.

 Low Body Weight

 In TRITON-TIMI 38, 4.6% of patients treated with Effient had body weight < 60 kg.
 Individuals with body weight < 60 kg had an increased risk of bleeding and an increased exposure to the active metabolite of prasugrel [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].
-Consider lowering the maintenance dose to 5 mg in patients < 60 kg.
-The effectiveness and safety of the 5 mg dose have not been prospectively studied [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].
+Consider lowering the maintenance dose to 5-mg in patients < 60 kg.
+The effectiveness and safety of the 5-mg dose have not been prospectively studied [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 No dosage adjustment is necessary for patients with renal impairment.
 There is limited experience in patients with end-stage renal disease, but such patients are generally at higher risk of bleeding [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].